 - type and structure of examination (e.g. in-person or online examination)

 - submission instructions

 - weightings of paper

 - time allowed

 - instructions on the use of dictionaries and other materials

 - instructions on the use of different scripts

 - instructions on word limits

-- instructions on handwriting
+• instructions on handwriting

-The conventions and rubrics will be published on the 'Exams and Assessment Information' site on Canvas not less than one whole term before your examination takes place or, where assessment takes place in the first term of a course, at the beginning of that term.
+The conventions and rubrics will be published on the 'Exams and Assessment Guidance' page on the Student Hub not less than one whole term before your examination takes place or, where assessment takes place in the first term of a course, at the beginning of that term.